 What we have achieved

-Working in partnership like this is proving to be very successful; already it has enabled Chatsworth House to install more biomass boilers across their let estate, Scottish Canals to launch a new environmental strategy, Pembrokeshire Coast National Park to reduce their carbon emissions and Canal and River Trust have to begin building their own ambitious renewable energy projects.
+Working in partnership like this is proving to be very successful; already it has enabled Chatsworth House to install more biomass boilers, Scottish Canals to launch a new environmental strategy, Pembrokeshire Coast National Park to reduce their carbon emissions and Canal and River Trust to begin their own ambitious renewable energy projects.